-- Industrial site restoration addresses facility deactivation and demolition; historical infrastructure remediation efforts; and conventional weapons cleanup, including unexploded ordnance.
-The FFACO identified more than 2,000 such sites; to date, all but 12 sites have been clean-closed or closed in place, meeting specific protective closure criteria that enable DOE to close the site with use restrictions. - At the underground test areas, where underground nuclear tests contaminated groundwater, Nevada approved the closure of one corrective action unit, Frenchman Flat, moving it into long-term monitoring.
-Nevada and DOE formally established use restrictions, regulatory boundaries and a long-term monitoring strategy.
-This unit is the first of five to move to the closure stage since the FFACO was signed in 1996.
-Two other underground test areas are expected to be approved for advancement to the closure stage in the 2020 timeframe. - Soil sites contain contamination from historical nuclear detonations, safety experiments, nuclear reactor development, nuclear rocket development and hydronuclear experiments.
-To date, 136 soil sites have either been clean-closed or closed in place with monitoring and use restrictions through a process to which the state and DOE have agreed.
-The remaining seven soil sites should be clean-closed or closed in place in 2019. - The two Nevada off-site areas Project Shoal and the Central Nevada Test Area (CNTA) were transferred to the DOE Office of Legacy Management (DOE LM) in 2006.
+- Industrial site restoration addresses facility deactivation and demolition, historical infrastructure remediation efforts and conventional weapons cleanup, including unexploded ordnance.
+The FFACO identified more than 2,000 such sites; to date, all but nineteen sites have been addressed, meeting specific protective closure criteria that enable DOE to close the site with use restrictions; - At the underground test areas, where underground nuclear tests contaminated groundwater, Nevada has approved the closure of three corrective action units, Frenchman Flat, Yucca Flat and Rainier Mesa/Shoshone Mountain, moving them into long-term monitoring.
+Nevada and DOE formally established use restrictions, regulatory boundaries, and a long-term monitoring strategy for each of these corrective action units.
+The remaining two underground test areas, with a total of 82 corrective action sites, are expected to move into the closure stage in the 2030 timeframe; - Soil sites contain contamination from historical nuclear detonations, safety experiments, nuclear reactor development, nuclear rocket development and hydronuclear experiments.
+To date, all 143 soil sites have either been clean-closed or closed in place with monitoring and use restrictions through a process to which the state and DOE have agreed; - The two Nevada off-site areas Project Shoal and the Central Nevada Test Area (CNTA) were transferred to the DOE Office of Legacy Management (DOE LM) in 2006.
 The surface unit at Project Shoal was clean-closed and has no monitoring requirements.
-Postclosure monitoring is required for the CNTA surface unit.
-Nevada approved the groundwater unit at the CNTA moving into the closure stage in 2015; therefore, it is currently in long-term monitoring.
-Nevada and DOE LM are completing the characterization of the groundwater unit at Project Shoal.
-It is expected that the groundwater unit will be approved to move into the closure stage in the 2020 timeframe.
+Post closure monitoring is required for the CNTA surface unit.
+Nevada has approved moving the ground water units at the Project Shoal and CNTA sites into the closure stage; therefore, moving them into long-term monitoring; and - In September 2020, DOE EM transferred 70 legacy corrective action sites on and around the Tonopah Test Range to DOE LM.
+Ten of the 70 corrective action sites require post-closure monitoring, which is now conducted by DOE LM.

-Although the NNSS has a relatively small DOE EM cleanup budget (approximately \$65 million in 2015, or just over 1 percent of all DOE cleanup funds), the site contains significant contamination in surface soils and groundwater.
+Although the NNSS has a relatively small DOE EM cleanup budget (approximately \$76 million in FY2022, or just over 1 percent of all DOE cleanup funds), the site contains significant contamination in surface soils and groundwater.
 Contamination of groundwater is an area of focus for the state of Nevada at both the NNSS and the Nevada off-site locations; nearly 30 percent of more than 828 underground nuclear tests conducted at the site were performed near groundwater.
 Nevada will continue to establish regulatory boundaries for each groundwater unit based on model-generated contaminant boundaries or potential flow paths.
 If radionuclide levels ever exceed established levels at those boundaries, Nevada will require DOE EM to submit a plan to meet specific groundwater unit objectives.